-The Harper Food Service offers breakfast and lunch Monday through Friday in the College's cafeteria in Building A. Operating hours are as follows:
+The Harper Food Service offers breakfast and lunch Monday through Friday and dinner Monday through Thursday in the College's cafeteria in Building A. Operating hours are as follows:

 Food service also maintains food vending machines located in buildings throughout the campus.
 A vending machine which provides dinner entrees and a microwave are available next to the snack bar in Building A.